shafaaf/ReactReduxProjects/large-app/youtube-clone/README.md

 https://www.youtube.com/watch?v=EAyo3_zJj5c&t=60s&ab_channel=CodingShiksha
 See error of calling api by calling api through browser and see error not just error code Might need new api key / project even

+Not good example of usage of Material UI